-Strictly speaking Shanghai is not a province but a municipality but it has the same political status as a province.
+Strictly speaking Shanghai is not a province but a municipality.
+However, it has the same political status as a province.
 It is the largest city in China in terms of population and one of the largest metropolitan areas in the world, with over 20 million people.
 Located on China's central eastern coast at the mouth of the Yangtze River, the city is administered as a municipality with province-level status.
-Shanghai is also known by the nickname of the "Pearl of the Orient".
+Shanghai is also known by the nickname of the 'Pearl of the Orient'.

-The vast majority of Shanghai's 6,218 km2 (2,401 sq mi) land area is flat, apart from a few hills in the southwest corner, with an average elevation of 4 m (13 ft).
+The vast majority of Shanghai's 6,218 km2 (2,401 sq mi) land area is flat, apart from a few hills in the southwest corner, with an average elevation of just 4m (13 ft).

 Shanghai has a humid subtropical climate and experiences four distinct seasons.
 In winter, cold northerly winds from Siberia can cause nighttime temperatures to drop below freezing, and although not usually associated with snow, the city can receive one or two days of snowfall per year.
 In contrast, and in spite of being the peak tourist season, summer in Shanghai is very warm and humid, with occasional downpours or freak thunderstorms.
 The city is also susceptible to typhoons, none of which in recent years has caused considerable damage.
 The most pleasant seasons are Spring, although changeable, and Autumn, which is generally sunny and dry.
 Shanghai experiences on average 1,778 hours of sunshine per year, with the hottest temperature ever recorded at 40 °C (104 °F), and the lowest at −12 °C (10 °F).
 The average number of rainy days is 112 per year, with the wettest month being June.
 The average frost-free period is 276 days.